spankr/akka-tutorials/README.md

   * Example of expecting no response
   * [xUnit]

-## Children Actors
+## Tutorial.Akka03.Children

-> Minimal example of actors creating child actors.
+> Minimal example of actors and the parent-child relationship.
   * More reading: [Actor Hierarchy][3]

 ## Persistence